quasarframework/quasar-framework.org/source/api/core-js-environment.md

 | quasar.runs.on.desktop | boolean | Is the code running on a desktop browser? |
 | quasar.runs.with.touch | boolean | Is the code running on a touch capable screen? |

+> **NOTE**
+> Running on mobile means you can have this code running on a mobile device (phone or tablet) but with a browser, not within a Cordova wrapper.

 Platform specific:
 * android
 * lackberry